jadissa/jWeather/README.md

 Any Mac system that has php installed

 ## FAQ
-- You can change size of font in weather.php, along with other settings
+- You can change size of font in your .evn, along with other settings
-- You may need to run ```/path/to/php /path/to/jWeather/weather.php``` to see those changes immediately
+- You may need to run ```/path/to/php /path/to/jWeather/artisan weather:generate-image``` to see those changes immediately

 ## Issues
 https://github.com/jadissa/jWeather/issues